ABB: Company says employee has gone missing with $100M

 "We're looking at every option," ABB spokesman Domenico Truncellito said.
 "We are investigating externally and internally as well."

-He declined to provide more information about the missing treasurer or the investigation.
+He declined to provide more information about the missing employee or the investigation.

 As a result of the theft, the Swedish-Swiss corporation said it expects to take a pre-tax hit of $100 million on its 2016 results.
 ABB reported net profit of nearly $2 billion last year on revenue of around $34 billion.